kgateway-dev/kgateway/devel/testing/writing-tests.md

 - functions which accept one parameter that returns one value
 - functions which accept one parameter that returns two values, where the second value must be of the error type

 Transforms allow us to re-use matchers, and convert the data that we want to compare into a format that the matcher can understand.
-Below are a few example that illustrate this concept.
+Below are a couple examples that illustrate this concept.

 ### Example: Compare String to Integers
 Let's say you want to compare that an integer value contains a specific substring: